Vision, Mission, and Goals

-The Vanderbilt MPH Program’s mission, goals, objectives, and values are reviewed on an annual basis by the Advisory Committee which is made up of program faculty members, students, alumni, and public health professionals.
-The mission, goals, objectives, and values below were last revised in August 2021.
+The Vanderbilt MPH Program’s vision, mission, goals, objectives, and values are reviewed on an annual basis by the Advisory Committee which is made up of program faculty members, students, alumni, and public health professionals.
+The mission, goals, objectives, and values below were last revised in July 2023.

-Train future research scientists and public health professionals to be innovative and effective leaders dedicated to using their skills and knowledge to achieve optimal health and well-being in all people
+Train future research scientists and public health professionals to be innovative leaders dedicated to using their skills and knowledge to achieve optimal health and well-being in all people

 To fulfill its mission, the Vanderbilt MPH Program has the following goals:

-- Educate innovative and effective public health researchers, educators, and practitioners
+- Educate innovative and effective public health leaders who are researchers, educators, and practitioners

-- Advance knowledge in the public health sciences through research and discovery
+- Advance student and faculty leadership in the public health sciences through research, discovery, and practice

 - Participate in development and implementation of public health programs and policies

 The three goals of the Vanderbilt MPH Program are distinct and interrelated.
 For example, we believe that a critically effective way to support our teaching and service is through a strong emphasis on research.
 On the other hand, teaching and research are enhanced enormously through faculty and student involvement in public health policy and service activities.
 This is reflected in our goals and in the interdependence of our objectives for achieving them.
 We pursue each of our goals through meeting the objectives listed under them.